 Luna Tapas Bar (Rosewood)

-How to Find: Located on the street down the right side of the Parroquia (15 Cuna de Allende).
+How to Find: Located on the street down the right side of the Parroquia (Cuna de Allende).
 You’ll enter through a courtyard.
 Head up the stairs on your right beyond the fountain.
+May require a reservation on busy weekends, but generally available earlier for drinks (before dinner reservation time).

 Busy busy popular!
 On weekends and holidays there’s a waiting list at the very front entry of the building.